 So why not make it easier for them to shop?

-Almost every single eCommerce store is advertising and creating content for their Instagram, Facebook, and Snapchat.
+Almost every single eCommerce store is an advertising and creating content for their Instagram, Facebook, and Snapchat.
 It’s nothing new and exciting.
 However, what you need to do is offer products on your pages customers can directly buy from.

 Sakshi takes care of everything related to Marketing at Webscoot.io.
 She has knowledge about Magento, WordPress, and Dogs.